icpc/ccs-specs/Contest_API.md

 `null`.

-Furthermore, the ID property (see [JSON Format](json_format#json-property-types)) of objects are not allowed to change.
+Furthermore, the ID property (see [JSON Format](json_format#json-property-types)) of objects is not allowed to change.
 However, note that a particular ID might be reused by first deleting an object and then creating a new object with the same ID.

 ### Extensibility